MrTrick/FireEngine/doc/actions.md

 * Function.
 Executes within the configured [context]{#context}.
 * Allows __additional__ information or confirmation to be provided from the user before firing.
 * Called asynchronously, on client.
 Calls `this.success( input_data )`
-* On error or cancel?  ...TBD
+* On error or cancel?  ...TODO
 * Optional.
 If omitted, succeeds immediately with no data.

 ### fire ### {#action.fire_handler}